nanakogawa/personal-goals/happy-moments/2016-happy-moments.md

 06/02/2016
 ----------
 Finished my task with React on a project at work that I got thrown into with a 2 day deadline!!
-And went to the [OCCS](https://www.orangecountycodeschool.com/) Alumni meetup, yippy!
+And went to the [OCCS](https://www.orangecountycodeschool.com/) Alumni meet up, yippy!